IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This transaction relies on standards defined in the following documents and the references therein:

-- *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-00.
-July 2020.
+- *OAuth 2.1*: The OAuth 2.1 Authorization Framework, published as draft-ietf-oauth-v2-1-01, 1 February 2021.

 #### 3.72.3.1 Related IHE Profiles